a-s-g93/neo4j-runway/examples/end_to_end/multi_file/game_of_thrones/outputs/final_discovery.md

 ### Summary of Insights for Graph Data Model

 #### Unique Identifiers
-1. **battle_number**: Serves as a unique identifier for each battle, allowing for tracking and referencing.
+- **Battle Number**: Serves as a unique identifier for each battle, ranging from 1 to 38.
-2. **family**: Identifies the family associated with each army, crucial for analyzing alliances and rivalries.
-3. **king**: Identifies the king associated with each army, important for understanding alliances.
-4. **commander**: Identifies the commanders leading the armies, which can help in understanding leadership dynamics.
+- **Family**: Each family can be treated as a unique identifier for nodes representing families.
+- **Commander**: Unique identifiers for commanders involved in battles.

 #### Significant Properties
+- **Army Size**: Represents the size of the army involved in each battle, crucial for analyzing changes over time.
+- **Outcome**: Indicates whether the battle was won or lost, important for assessing family effectiveness.
-1. **year**: The year in which the battle occurred, useful for analyzing trends over time.
+- **Year**: The year in which the battle occurred, essential for tracking changes over time.
-2. **location**: The specific location of the battle, providing context for geographical patterns.
+- **Location**: The specific location of the battle, providing geographical context.
-3. **region**: The broader region where the battle took place, helping to analyze regional conflicts.
+- **Region**: The broader region where the battle took place, useful for regional analysis.
-4. **size**: The size of the army, key for analyzing trends in army strength over time.
-5. **outcome**: Indicates whether the battle was won or lost, essential for assessing effectiveness.
-6. **attacking**: Indicates whether the army was attacking, crucial for understanding battle dynamics.
+- **Attacking**: A boolean indicating whether the army was attacking, relevant for understanding aggressive strategies.

 #### Possible Node Labels
-1. **Battle**: Represents each battle, with properties like battle_number, year, location, region, name, and summer.
-2. **Family**: Represents each family involved in the battles, with properties like family name.
+- **Family**: Represents the different families involved in battles.
-3. **King**: Represents each king associated with the armies, with properties like king name.
+- **Battle**: Represents each battle, identified by battle number.
-4. **Commander**: Represents each commander leading the armies, with properties like commander name.
+- **Commander**: Represents the commanders leading the armies.
+- **Year**: Represents the years in which battles occurred.

 #### Possible Relationships
+- **ATTACKED**: Connects a Family node to a Battle node, indicating which family attacked in that battle.
-1. **PARTICIPATED_IN**: Between Family and Battle, indicating which families participated in which battles.
+- **PARTICIPATED_IN**: Connects a Family node to a Battle node, indicating which families participated in the battle.
-2. **LED_BY**: Between Battle and Commander, indicating which commander led the battle.
+- **LED_BY**: Connects a Battle node to a Commander node, indicating which commander led the army in that battle.
-3. **AFFILIATED_WITH**: Between Family and King, indicating which families are allied with which kings.
-4. **HAS_ARMY**: Between Family and Army, indicating the size of the army associated with each family.
+- **OCCURRED_IN**: Connects a Battle node to a Year node, indicating when the battle took place.

-#### Addressing Use Cases
+#### Use Case Insights
-- **What families have changed alliances?**: By analyzing the **AFFILIATED_WITH** relationship over time, we can track shifts in family alliances based on their association with different kings.
-- **How have army sizes changed over time?**: The **HAS_ARMY** relationship can be used to correlate army sizes with **year** to visualize trends in army strength across battles.
-- **Which families attack most often?**: The **PARTICIPATED_IN** relationship can be analyzed to determine the frequency of battles involving each family, particularly focusing on the **attacking** property to identify aggressiveness.
+1. **Families Changing Alliances**: By analyzing the relationships between Family nodes and Battle nodes, we can track which families frequently switch between attacking and defending roles, as well as their common opponents over time.
+2. **Army Size Changes Over Time**: By correlating the Year node with the Army Size property in the Battle node, we can analyze trends in army sizes across different battles and families.
+3. **Most Frequent Attackers**: By examining the ATTACKED relationship between Family nodes and Battle nodes, we can identify which families are more aggressive in their strategies and how often they attack.